 In contrast, a candidate who is treated well, warmly welcomed, and shown an engaging workplace where employees are appreciated, recognized, and valued is much more likely to be excited about your offer.

-Tips for Improving the Candidate Experience
+Tips for improving the candidate experience

 If you've already built an engaging organizational culture, you're well on your way toward delivering a great candidate experience.

-1. Treat each candidate as a VIP.
+1. Treat every candidate like a VIP

 Everyone, even those who may not appear to be a good fit for your organization, should be treated with respect and made to feel welcome.
-Even if not hired, candidates will have had either a positive or negative experience with your organization -- and they'll tell others about their experience.
+Even if not hired, candidates will have had either a positive or negative experience with your organization—and they'll tell others about their experience.
 What are the stories you aspire to have told about your company?